 days of travel to get back to the dock.

 Meet the Scientists: Ricardo Correia

-Bathymetry and Core Scientist on the Ship Master’s student in Geological Engineering at the University of Aveiro in Portugal.
+BathymetryBathymetry is the study of the depth of water in the ocean. and Core Scientist on the Ship Master’s student in Geological Engineering at the University of Aveiro in Portugal.

 What do they do?

 Ricardo is one of the scientists that helps run the multi-beam